Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

 Changelog
 --------------------------------------------------------------
+Version 1.0.3 Beta [23.09.2012]
+  -Added some unit tests to ensure that no further bugs are introduced with new updates.
+  -Updated for Plugins Common Lib 1.3.

 Version 1.0.2 Beta [12.09.2012]
   -Triggering players are now notified if a circuit exceeds the maximum amount of Pumps, Dart Traps or Statues.